CenterForDigitalHumanities/TPEN3/pages/getting-started.md

 ### Everything is Linked Open Data

 Your transcriptions are automatically stored as:

 - **Web Annotations** - W3C standard format
 - **IIIF Manifests** - Interoperable image structure
 - Published to **RERUM** - Public Linked Data repository

 This means your work is:

 - Immediately accessible to other tools
 - Discoverable across the scholarly web
-- Yours to export in standard formats
+- Yours to export or remix in standard formats

 ### Non-Destructive Annotation

-TPEN 3 never modifies original images.
+TPEN 3 never modifies, mirrors, or claims original images.
 Your transcriptions are:

 - Separate annotation layers
 - Linked to precise image regions
 - Versioned and trackable
-- Exportable independently
+- Independently dereferenceable

 ---